levipereira/yolov9-qat/README.md

 - `--project`: Directory to save the evaluation outputs.
 Default: ROOT/runs/qat_eval.
 - `--name`: Name of the evaluation experiment.
 Default: 'exp'.
 - `--exist-ok`: Flag to indicate if existing project/name should be overwritten.
-- `--use-pycocotools`: Generate COCO annotation json format for the custom dataset.

 ### Evaluate using TensorRT